dgerabagi/data-curation-environment/flattened_repo.md

     private interactionSchemaTemplate = `<M3.
 Interaction Schema>
 1. Artifacts are complete, individual texts enclosed in \`<xmltags>\`.
 To ensure consistent parsing by the DCE extension, all file artifacts **must** be enclosed in \`<file path="path/to/file.ts">...</file>\` tags.
 The path must be relative to the workspace root.
 The closing tag must be a simple \`</file>\`.
 Do not use the file path in the closing tag.
 2. Our Document Artifacts serve as our \`Source of Truth\` throughout multiple cycles.
-As such, over time, as issues occur, or code repeatedly regresses in the same way, seek to align our \`Source of Truth\` such that the Root Cause of such occurances is codified so it can be avoided on subsequent cycles visits to those Code artifacts.
+As such, over time, as issues occur, or code repeatedly regresses in the same way, seek to align our \`Source of Truth\` such that the Root Cause of such occurances is codified so that it can be avoided on subsequent cycles visits to those Code artifacts.
 3. Please output entire Document or Code artifacts.
 Do not worry about Token length.
 If your length continues for too long, and you reach the 600 second timeout, I will simply incorporate the work you did complete, and we can simply continue from where you left off.
 Better to have half of a solution to get started with, than not to have it. **Preference is for larger, more complete updates over smaller, incremental ones to align with the human curator's parallel processing workflow.** The human curator often sends the same prompt to multiple AI instances simultaneously and selects the most comprehensive response as the primary base for the next cycle, using other responses as supplementary information.
 Providing more complete updates increases the likelihood of a response being selected as the primary base.
 4. Do not output artifacts that do not require updates in this cycle.
 (Eg. Do not do this: // Updated on: Cycle 1040 (No functional changes, only cycle header))
 5.  **Critical: \`flattened_repo_v2.txt\` contains all project files.
 Output updated *individual* files that are part of it (like \`<src/state/coreStore.ts>...\`).
 However, do **NOT** output the surrounding Artifact container tags (\`<flattened_repo_v2.txt>...</flattened_repo_v2.txt>\`) or any auto-generated metadata sections within it (like the Total Files summary, Top 10 list, or the \`<files list>\` section) which are created by the \`flatten.js\` script.**